 When do we pick up the finished work after a holiday course?

-Each child will be given a note with the date of pick-up.
-Generally works are available for pick up within a fortnight of the end of the course.
+Emails will be sent when work is available for collection.
+Generally works are available for pick up within four weeks of the end of the course.